Thurnen, Bern: Mühlethurnen

 The first mention of the village is in the 14th century when the von Blankenburg family owned land in it and in neighboring Kirchenthurnen.
-The family donated their lands and rights in 1343 and 1362 to Interlaken Abbey.
-In 1528, Bern accepted the new faith of the Protestant Reformation and forcefully secularized the Abbey and all its lands.
+The family donated their lands and rights in 1343 and 1362 to Interlaken Monastery.
+In 1528, Bern accepted the new faith of the Protestant Reformation and forcefully secularized the monastery and all its lands.
 The village became part of the district and parish of Thurnen.

 The Gürbe river correction projects from 1855 until 1911 drained the swampy valley floor and opened up additional farm land.
 In 1901 the Gürbetal railroad built a station in the municipality and connected it to the rest of the Swiss rail network.
 In the 1970s the population began to grow as Mühlethurnen became a regional center in the Gürbe valley.
 Today the residents work in agriculture, produce sauerkraut or in small businesses.
 About three-fourths of the work force commutes to jobs in nearby towns and cities.

 A village school opened in Mühlethurnen in 1871.
 In 1912 it moved to Riggisberg.
 Today Mühlethurnen and Lohnstorf form a single school district, with the school in Mühlethurnen.